JoeLumbley/Time-with-Complications/README.md

 ```vb
   Private Sub UpdateMainDisplay()
 ```
 - This line defines a new method called `UpdateMainDisplay`.
-This method is responsible for updating the text displayed in the main display area of the application, which typically shows the current time.
+This method is responsible for updating the text displayed in the main display area of the application, which shows the current time.

 ```vb
     Select Case Hours